jsore/notes/v2/enterprise-js/deployment.md

 - [ ] Domain needs to be transferred off existing server, finish book's DNS sections prior to though

-      Curious to see what difference the author implemented in their DNS configs.
-I'm competent, have a full<br>
+      _Curious to see what difference the author implemented in their DNS configs.
+I'm_<br>
-      working DNS config set, but haven't played with reverse proxies before, don't know if that'll conflict.<br>
+      _competent, have a full working DNS config set, but haven't played with reverse_ <br>
+      _proxies before, don't know if that'll conflict._

 <br>

 - [ ] Mail server migration

-   Need to make a decision here: should I keep my original $10/mo box, wipe it and hand roll an mail solution or continue to use Fastmail and point that service at the new box?
-Logic would dictate that since I'm advertising myself as a fullstack dev I should back that up, but...until that decision has been made I'll just continue using Fastmail, specially since I'm job hunting currently and need it up reliably.
+      _Need to make a decision here: should I keep my original $10/mo box, wipe it and_ <br>
+      _hand roll an mail solution or continue to use Fastmail and point that service_   <br>
+      _at the new box?
+Logic would dictate that since I'm advertising myself as a full_ <br>
+      _stack dev I should back that up, but...until that decision has been made I'll_   <br>
+      _just continue using Fastmail, specially since I'm job hunting currently and_     <br>
+      _need it available reliably._

 <br>